Alight-Shivam/Micro-Frontend-Architecture/README.md

 ## ✅ 100% UI/Frontend Only

-**No backend needed!** This is a pure frontend architecture demonstration:
+**No backend !** This is a pure frontend architecture demonstration:
 - ✅ **No APIs** - All data is simulated/mocked
 - ✅ **No databases** - Demo data is hardcoded
 - ✅ **No servers** - Just webpack dev servers